ip297A4A/quadexpexp/README.md

 # quadexpexp
-A double exponential method of quadrature different from the tanh sinh method.
+A double exponential method of multiprecision quadrature different from the tanh sinh method.